Deus otiosus

-Deus otiosus (Latin: "inactive god") is the belief in a creator god who has entirely withdrawn from governing the universe after creating it or is no longer involved in its daily operation.
-In Western philosophy, the concept of deus otiosus has been associated with Deism and the Age of Enlightenment since the 17th century.
+Deus otiosus (Latin for 'inactive god'), and also known as the clockmaker theory, is the belief in a creator god who has entirely withdrawn from governing the universe after creating it or is no longer involved in its daily operation.
+In Western philosophy, the concept of deus otiosus has been associated with deism and the Age of Enlightenment since the 17th century.